payitgov/payit-oauth-example/README.md

 The Client Secret should be kept in a secure location.

-## Implementing PayIt Oauth
+## Implementing PayIt OAuth

-Implementing PayIt Oauth is a two step process:
+Implementing PayIt OAuth is a two step process:
   * Invoke PayItOauthUI.authenticate()
   * Exchange your code for a PayIt JWT